Tony Boy

-Antonio Hueber (born 26 September 1999 in Padua), better known as Tony Boy, is an Italian rapper.
+Antonio Hueber (born 14 September 1999), better known as Tony Boy, is an Italian rapper.

 Biography

 Beginnings and the two Going Hard (2018–2021)

 Antonio Hueber was born and raised in Padua.
 He approached music from an early age, becoming passionate about pop punk and later hip-hop influenced by his brother.
 He began writing his first rap songs at the age of 15.

 He arrived on Spotify in 2018 with his single "Adesso", followed by others such as "Sogni", "Lontano", "Futuro" and "Suite".
 He became known to the public in June 2019, with the release of his first EP Non c'è futuro entirely produced by Wairaki, and featuring rapper Dium.

 In 2020 he released the singles "Champagne", in collaboration with Mr.Rizzus, "1999" and "Jungla".
 In June he collaborated with Nashley on "Dipendenza", contained in the latter's new EP, while he published "Glimpty" with Dutch Nazari in July and "Gas" in September, tracks from Going Hard, his official debut studio album, released in October 2020.

 In 2021 he released his second studio album, the official sequel to the first, Going Hard 2.
 The collaboration with Wairaki, which produced almost all the artist's songs, greatly influenced the creation of his melodic trap style with influences from overseas such as Polo G and Lil Durk.
 The fulcrum of Going Hard 2 were the life stories of a twenty-year-old from the provinces, who found a way out of a flat life in rap and music.
 The album features collaborations from artists such as Touché, Slings, Yamba and Jamil.